qwaneu/qwaneu.github.io/_drafts/test-architecture.md

 ![end-to-end tests, via API with faked database](/attachments/blogposts/2020/hextesting-11.jpg) {: class="post-image" }

+So there are many ways of creating end-to-end tests, with different trade-offs.

 ## Conclusion

-Looking at your application landscape and your services through the Hexagonal lens provides you with useful options on how to design and structure different automated tests. **There is no single right way not best practices for this**, although we have some strong preference:
+Looking at your application landscape and your services through the Hexagonal lens provides you with useful options on how to design and structure different automated tests.
+It moves away from ideological debate about automated tests and focuses on how you can get useful, fast feedback with a reasonable amount of effort.

+**There is no single right way not best practices for this**, but we have  preferences:

 - we work test driven; we can test-drive our domain but also our adapters
 - a lot of small, focused, fast unit tests provide us with continuous fast feedback; we try to cover most concerns in unit tests, rather than via end-to-end tests